Benefits of drones in construction

 Using LiDAR technology, mapping drones can fly over an area and scan for topographical data.
 LiDAR stands for Light Detection And Ranging.
 It uses light beams to detect, range, and map its surroundings.
 Mapping drones boast quick data collection, excellent positional accuracy, and a safe drone operator experience.
 Additionally, mapping drones can fly closer to the ground and offer improved data resolution.

 A traditional ground survey team may need a month to map a difficult 100-acre site.
-Drones for surveying properties requires significantly less time, fewer people, and less equipment.
+However, an app development company building custom drone solutions will require significantly less time, fewer people, and less equipment to complete.
 With mapping drones, you can get survey grade accuracy under an hour.
 Some drones even integrate flight planning software to make flight planning easy and efficient.

 The accurate data collected from drone surveying can be uploaded onsite to the cloud ready to be processed.
 GIS mapping helps create a digital map from data.
 Using drone mapping software allows construction companies to create 2D orthomosaics, 3D models, digital elevation models (DEMs), and 3D point clouds.